daeuniverse/dae/docs/en/configuration/external-dns.md

    }
    ```

-4. If you bind to WAN, make sure your `/etc/resolv.conf` does NOT use your local external DNS directly.
-For example, you can set it as `nameserver 119.29.29.29`, and then DNS traffic will be hijacked by dae when the packets are sent through NIC.
-Most of the time, `/etc/resolv.conf` will be modified back by your DNS service like dnsmasq after rebooting, which is hard to deal with.
-We recommended you to uninstall them or give `sudo chattr +i /etc/resolv.conf` if you encounter such situation.
+4. If you bind to WAN, make sure `/etc/resolv.conf` does not use your local external DNS service directly.
+For example, set `nameserver 119.29.29.29` so dae intercepts DNS traffic as packets pass through the NIC.

+   DNS services such as dnsmasq often overwrite `/etc/resolv.conf` after a reboot.
+If this happens, uninstall the service or run `sudo chattr +i /etc/resolv.conf`.

-5. If you bind to LAN, make sure your DHCP server will distribute dae as the DNS server (DNS request should be forwarded by dae for domain based traffic split).
+5. If you bind to LAN, configure your DHCP server to advertise dae as the DNS server.
+The kernel-side `domain()` rules match only when DNS requests pass through dae.

-6. If there is still a DNS issue and there are no warn/error logs, you have to change your listening port of external DNS (here is AdGuardHome) from 53 to non-53 port.
+6. If DNS issues persist without warning or error logs, change AdGuardHome's listening port from 53 to another port.
 See [#31](https://github.com/daeuniverse/dae/issues/31#issuecomment-1467358364).

 7. If you use PVE, refer to [#37](https://github.com/daeuniverse/dae/discussions/37).

-## External DNS on another machine in LAN
+## External DNS on another LAN machine

-If you set up a external DNS on another machine in LAN, you may want to let the DNS queries to `dns.google` proxied.
-For example, if you have following configuration in `AdguardHome`:
+To proxy queries to `dns.google` from an external DNS service on another LAN machine, use the following AdGuardHome configuration:

 ```
 Listen on: 192.168.30.3:53 (mac address: 8c:16:45:36:1c:5a)